 The executable code and associated configuration files needed for the proper operation of the voting system.

 Privately owned testing laboratories that test voting systems (and other election systems) for conformance to the Voluntary Voting System Guidelines (VVSG) or to other requirements, including individual state requirements.
 VSTLs are periodically reviewed for conformance to National Voluntary Laboratory Accreditation Program (NVLAP) administered by the National Institute for Standards and Technology (NIST).

 A wireless networking technology that uses radio waves to provide high-speed Internet network connections.

 A network that connects computers across metropolitan, regional, and national boundaries.
 The internet is an example of a WAN.

-Network connectivity using radio waves instead of wire connections.
+Connectivity using electro-magnetic waves instead of wire connections.

 A type of contest option that allows a voter to specify a candidate, usually not already listed as a contest option.
 Depending on election jurisdiction rules, in some cases only previously approved names will be considered as valid write-in contest selections.